London Shoes

 “Atomic Rooster” – at the time of the release of the album ‘Death Walks Behind You’ in 1970

-The cover of Atomic Rooster’s 1970 album ‘Death Walks Behind You’ – which my dear old mum thought was ‘evil’
+The cover of Atomic Rooster’s 1970 album ‘Death Walks Behind You’ – which my dear old mum thought was ‘pure evil’

 Another big Atomic Rooster album in the 70’s